soulwing/credo/user-stories.md

   access control mechanism, this may also be the login password
 * public/private key pair -- used to access stored credentials; this key pair is created and stored for the user but the user doesn't need to know about it

+* If the user cancel's without creating a profile, he/she is returned to the welcome screen.
+* It must not be possible to create a user profile for anyone other than the authentic, logged-in user.

 Export Credential in Common Key Store Format